 To get free roadside assistance benefits, you will need to use one of the cards listed below with Premium roadside assistance:

-The other American Express rewards credit cards only offer free access to the roadside assistance hotline.
+Learn more about some of these in our best premium cards post.
+The other American Express rewards cards only offer free access to the roadside assistance hotline.
 It’s free to call Amex for help, but you will need to pay for any assistance.

 With the American Express Premium Roadside Assistance, you’re entitled to free assistance up to four times a year: